akingbadeayobami/traffic_warden/README.md

 ### Traffic Warden

-This a project to show my knowledge of the Phoenix framework.
+This project is born out of the need to build something off my knowledge of the Phoenix framework.

+This project features:
-The project allows users to post their traffic situations and other users comment on them.
+- Users be able to post their traffic situation.
-Also they will be able to vote them up or down.
+- Other users will able to vote them up or down based on its validity
+- Each post will able to have only a first level comment
-All this will be done in real time.
+- All actions will be processed in real-time